phergie/plugin-http/README.md

             // All configuration is optional

-            'dnsResolverEvent' => 'dns.resolver', // Event for retrieving the DNS resolver
+            'dnsResolverEvent' => 'dns.resolver', // Event for retrieving the DNS resolver, defaults to 'dns.resolver'

         )),